 - How long is each interview?

-If each interview for a software engineer role requires six interviewers, and each interview lasts 60 minutes, then the company has spent 360 minutes (six hours) interviewing a single candidate.
+For instance, imagine that each interview for a software engineer role requires six interviewers.
+If each interview lasts 60 minutes, then the company has spent 360 minutes (six hours) interviewing a single candidate.

 Those six interviewers probably vary in roles and levels.
-This means varying salaries.
-If you multiply the number of minutes spent interviewing by the average salary of these interviewers, you will get the cost of interviewing a single candidate.
+In other words, this means varying salaries.
+If you multiply the number of minutes spent interviewing by the average salary of these interviewers, you’ll get the cost of interviewing a single candidate.

 2. Number of Interviews Scheduled, Rescheduled, and Canceled